GoSecure/xxe-workshop/codelabs/index.md

 […]
 ```

 If we replace the `constant` entity by the following XML injection.
-It would allows us to evaluate arbirary XML.
+It would allow us to evaluate arbitrary XML.
 Our objective is going to do a concatenation within this injection point.
 ```xml
 <!ENTITY % constant '>[MALICIOUS]<!ELEMENT dummy(123 '>